ibexa/documentation-developer/docs/guide/permissions.md

 - `content/view` to view the list of Users

-Users are treated like other Content, so to create and modify them the User needs to have the same permissions as for managing Content.
+Users are treated like other Content, so to create and modify them the User needs to have the same permissions as for managing other Content items.

 ## Available Policies